🎂 Age & Date Guide

 Age relaxation rules

 Pro tip: When using an age calculator for a government exam, change the "as on" date to match the cutoff date in the notification — not today's date.
-This gives you the age the exam board will actually calculate, not your current age.
+This gives you the age the exam board will actually calculate.

 How Many Days Old Are You?